 - weight gain or loss

 - unexplained aches and pains

 Depression may be difficult to spot in older adults.
-Unexplained memory loss, sleep problems, or withdrawal may be signs of depression.
+Unexplained memory loss, sleep problems, or withdrawal could be signs of depression or Alzheimer’s disease.

 - low self-esteem

 - anxiety disorder, borderline personality disorder, post-traumatic stress disorder

 - chronic diseases like diabetes, multiple sclerosis, or cancer

 - alcohol or drug use disorders